deepchecks/deepchecks/docs/source/user-guide/general/drift_guide.rst

 Concept Drift
 -------------
 Concept drift is a change in the underlying relation between the data and the label.

-In layman terms, this means that our data has changed in a way that affects our label, meaning a model trained on previous data will have difficulty predicting on the new data, as the label can't be predicted in the same way anymore.
+For example, in a dataset predicting a person's salary, the level of education is highly linked to higher income.
+With experience being more and more important in the current job market, the predictive ability of the level of education to the person's expected salary changes.

-Concept drift will almost always require some changes to the model, and will require retraining it on newer data.
+Concept drift will almost always require some changes to the model, usually by retraining of the model on newer data.

 Data Drift
 ----------
 Data drift is any change in the distribution of the data.
 It usually refers to changes that do not significantly affect the label.
-However, even when not affecting the model, data drift is important, as it can expose other undetected issues.
+However, even when not affecting the model's performance, data drift is important, as it can expose other undetected issues.

+To continue the previous example, when predicting income using the level of education, it may be that people of lower social-economic status are starting to get higher education.
+This means that the distribution of level of education changes, but not the target label of what income they have.
+This will not affect our model, but gives us insights on how our population changes, and may lead us to act (for instance, to understand we need to know more of this phenomenon and get additional features that describe social-economic status)

 Moreover, when labels are not available (as happens in many cases), data drift cannot be discerned from concept drift.